Frisco, Texas: Venues

 The Frisco RoughRiders, the Double-A Minor League Baseball affiliate of the Texas Rangers in the South Division of the Texas League, play in Frisco at Riders Field.

 The Texas Legends, affiliated with the Dallas Mavericks, are members of the NBA G League and play at Comerica Center.

 On November 16, 2017, Major League Lacrosse announced it would be moving the Rochester Rattlers franchise to The Ford Center at the Star in Frisco for the 2018 season as the Dallas Rattlers.
 The Rattlers folded after the 2019 season.

 The Southland Conference, an NCAA Division I athletics organization, relocated its headquarters to Frisco in 2006.
 On February 26, 2010, Pizza Hut Park (now Toyota Stadium) was announced as the host of the Football Championship Subdivision (formerly NCAA Division I-AA) championship game, formerly held in Chattanooga, Tennessee, and Huntington, West Virginia.
 The first matchup, hosted by the Southland Conference, was played January 7, 2011.

 Others

 Frisco also has an Olympic-sized, state-of-the-art natatorium.
 The Frisco Baseball and Softball Association was established in 1984.
 The Frisco Football League is an organized recreational league that allows children to play football before entering football in the school district.
 The Flagfootball4fun Flag Football League (FF4FUN) is an organized recreational youth flag football league.
 The sports entertainment group Dude Perfect is based in Frisco.

 Parks and recreation

 The Frisco Athletic Center features 18000 sqft of indoor aquatics elements and about 40000 sqft of outdoor aquatic features.
 It features exercise equipment, basketball courts, and group exercise classes.

-On January 11, 2023, Universal Destinations & Experiences announced a "new concept"-styled theme park to be constructed in Frisco called Universal Kids Resort.
+On January 11, 2023, Universal Destinations & Experiences announced a "new concept"-styled theme park to be constructed in Frisco called Universal Kids Resort, which opened on July 1, 2026.